hfungwi/hfungwi/README.md

 - 👋 Hi, I’m @hfungwi
-- 👀 I’m interested in ... coding, computers and tech and a whole, Databases
+- 👀 I’m interested in ...
+Databases, Linux, SQL, coding, computers and tech as a whole
 - 🌱 I’m currently learning ... how to program and build websites using html, css and javascript
-- 💞️ I’m looking to collaborate on ... building an ecommerce website
+- 💞️ I’m looking to collaborate on ...
+Any Linux projects
 - 📫 How to reach me ... harrisfungwi14@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I love soccer and I am a liverpool fan
+I love soccer

 <!---
 hfungwi/hfungwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.